Thés & Traditions

 French tea house since 2016

 This type of post-fermented tea originates from Yunnan, a Chinese province.
-Stored in its peculiar forms of cakes or bricks, it improves over time.
-The production of Pu-erh is also unique in its kind.
-It can last several years.
-Depending on the processes used, we obtain raw or cooked Pu-erh teas.
+Stored in its distinctive cake or brick forms, it improves over time.
+The production of Pu erh is also unique.
+It can take several years.
+Depending on the processes used, we obtain raw or cooked Pu Erh teas.
 They vary in terms of taste and appearance.

-Before it can be tasted, Pu-erh undergoes a long transformation.
-It begins with the picking of wild tea tree leaves.
-After harvesting, they are spread out for a few hours in the sun or in a dry place.
-Then, the tea is quickly passed through high temperature.
-This process, akin to coffee roasting, aims to reduce moisture and stop any oxidation.
+Before it can be tasted, Pu Erh undergoes a long transformation.
+It begins with the picking of wild tea plant leaves.
+After harvesting, they are spread out for several hours in the sun or in a dry place.
+Then, the tea is quickly passed at high temperature.
+This process, similar to coffee roasting, aims to reduce moisture and stop any oxidation.
 Once cooled, the leaves are rolled and kneaded.
-This step in the production of Pu-erh allows for the release of aromas.
-After another drying, the leaves are completely dehydrated.
-At this point, the product obtained, Mao Cha, is consumable.
-However, additional treatments are necessary to have a raw or cooked Pu-erh.
+This step in the production of Pu Erh helps to release the aromas.
+After further drying, the leaves are completely dehydrated.
+At this point, the product obtained, the Mao Cha, is consumable.
+However, additional treatments are necessary to have a raw or cooked Pu Erh.

 Traditionally, Mao Cha is compressed into different shapes.
-The most common are the cake and the brick.
+The most common are cake and brick.
 This is achieved by softening the tea leaves with steam, then pressing them into a mold.
-The origin of this method dates back to when Pu-erh was exported from China by road.
+The origin of this method dates back to when Pu Erh was exported from China by road.
 This facilitated storage and transport, unlike loose tea.
-At that time, the tea underwent weathering throughout the journey and fermented.
+At that time, the tea underwent weather conditions throughout the journey and fermented.
 Today, this aging is reproduced by placing the product in a humid cellar for several years, then in a dry cellar.

-For the production of cooked Pu-erh, the fermentation takes place before molding.
+For the production of cooked Pu Erh, fermentation takes place before molding.
 It is accelerated by producers.
-They lay the tea on the ground, sprinkle it with water, then cover it with a tarp for a minimum of 45 days.
-Microorganisms transform the Pu-erh and the post-fermented tea is obtained.
+They lay the tea on the ground, sprinkle it with water, then cover it with a tarp for at least 45 days.
+Microorganisms transform the Pu Erh and the post-fermented tea is obtained.
 It can be sold loose or molded.
 It can be consumed immediately or stored for a few years to mature.

-Depending on the Pu-erh production techniques, we obtain either a raw tea (Sheng Cha) or a cooked tea (Shu Cha).
+Depending on the Pu Erh manufacturing techniques, we obtain either a raw tea (Sheng Cha) or a cooked tea (Shu Cha).
 But beyond this aspect, they can be distinguished by their color and taste.

-Raw Pu-erh consists of leaves with a color similar to green tea.
+Raw Pu Erh consists of leaves with a color similar to green tea.
 They can turn brown if the tea is stored for a long time.
-It offers an infusion ranging from pale yellow to orange, depending on maturation and oxidation.
-If drunk young, this tea is light, fresh, and spicy.
-If allowed to age, the notes are more fruity, with a sweeter touch.
+It produces an infusion ranging from pale yellow to orange, depending on maturation and oxidation.
+When drunk young, this tea is light, fresh and spicy.
+If left to age, the notes are more fruity, with a sweeter touch.

-Cooked Pu-erh belongs to the family of dark teas.
-Its color can range from black to brown, with a red tint.
+Cooked Pu Erh belongs to the family of dark teas.
+Its color can range from black to brown, with a red reflection.
 The strong fermentation of this drink gives it a unique taste.
-The thick liquid offers aromas reminiscent of forest floor.
+The thick liquid offers aromas reminiscent of undergrowth.
 In the mouth, it is round and without bitterness.Some of these teas, aged for a long time, are of high quality.
-They can be sold at very high prices, much like an excellent bottle of wine.
+They can be sold at very high prices, just like an excellent bottle of wine.

-Depending on the production conditions of Pu-erh, we thus obtain 2 distinct teas.
-In addition to its original character, this Chinese tea has medicinal virtues.
-It helps, among other things, with weight loss and cholesterol control.
+Depending on the manufacturing conditions of Pu Erh, we obtain 2 distinct teas.
+In addition to its original character, this Chinese tea has medicinal properties.
+Among other things, it helps with weight loss and cholesterol control.

 MENU